erichare/yolo-daisi/README.md

-# Serverless Principal Components Analysis with Daisies
+# Serverless Yolo v6 Object Detection with Daisies

 ## How to Call